abhiranjan2429/OnlinePieStore/README.md

 # OnlinePieStore
 Learning .NetCore with MVC Architecture.<br/>
-This is for learningand development
+This is for learning and development